arxis-io/eCatalog/eCat/3.1/README.md

 </Article>
 ```

 Unit is used to indicate what the basic unit is for this article.
-This can be used as purchase unit (so the retailer orders it ) but also as sales unit (the retailer sells it to a customer)
+This can be used as purchase unit (so the retailer sends the order to the supplier) but also as sales unit (the retailer sells it to a customer)
 There is no validation for the value because there is no good (ISO) standard for this yet.

 ## Classification